Canadian Association for Supported Employment

 The Innovation Lab Project

-More Employment Opportunities for More Workers.
+More Employment Opportunities for More Workers

-Dreams spark action, and collaboration magnifies results.
 Many Canadian organizations dream of bringing life to their solutions to the employment barriers faced by persons experiencing disability.
 The CASE Innovation Lab Project was proud to take part in facilitating some of those visions, supported by funding from Employment and Social Development Canada’s Sectoral Workforce Solutions Program.

 Over the course of three years, the Innovation Lab supported the development and implementation of 27 innovative solutions in the supported employment sector.

-From Vision to Action to Impact:
+From Vision to Action to Impact

 Innovation Lab Partner Projects